karigeo/ansible-zfs_on_root/README.md

 ## Environments Tested

-* Debian 12.11.0 Live ISO (with LXQt) Boot on Bare Metal or within VirtualBox
+* Debian 13 / Trixie / Testing

 ---

 ## Requirements

 * [Ansible](https://www.ansible.com/) (Built with Ansible Core 2.12 or newer)
-* [Debian 12.11.x "Bookworm" Live CD](https://cdimage.debian.org/debian-cd/current-live/amd64/iso-hybrid/) (Desktop - DO NOT use standard images)
+* [Debian 13 "Trixie" Live CD](https://cdimage.debian.org/debian-cd/current-live/amd64/iso-hybrid/) (Desktop - DO NOT use standard images)
   * _NOTE: you can configure for command-line only server build even when using the desktop image._
 * Computers that have less than 2 GiB of memory run ZFS slowly.
 4 GiB of memory is recommended for normal performance in basic workloads.